 A System Properties window will appear, containing the settings for the restore point.
 Inside this window, navigate to the Protection Settings and ensure that protection is enabled on your Local Disk C (System Drive).

 If it is disabled, select that disk and click on Configure button to enable the protection.
 You should also allocate the maximum disk space for system protection.
 You can set it to whatever value you want.
 Click on Apply and OK afterwards to apply the settings.

 Now, the system will create a restore point automatically whenever an alteration happens inside your Windows.

-To create it manually, you need to click on click on Create button while selecting the Local Disk C inside System protection
+To create it manually, you need to click on the ‘Create’ button while selecting Local Disk C inside System Protection.

 The next prompt window will ask you to type the description of your restore point.
 I prefer to type date of the restore point.
 It is important to manage the restore points accordingly.
 Click on Create button to start the process.
 It is a short process and might not take more than 1 minute.

 If, at some point, you come across certain issues with your Windows, you can restore your system to the restore point saved on your PC.
 In order to restore your system, follow the steps below.

 Search for System Restore using Cortana and click on Create a restore point.